Crocus longiflorus

 Crocus longiflorus, the long-flowered crocus, is a species of flowering plant in the genus Crocus of the family Iridaceae, found in Southwest Italy, Sicilia, and Malta.

 Growing to 10 cm tall, it is a cormous perennial.
 It produces pale lilac or purple blooms in autumn, along with the sword-shaped leaves.

+In the 19th century, Crocus longiflorus stigmas were harvested from the wild and used for saffron in Sicily.

 In cultivation in the UK, this plant is a recipient of the Royal Horticultural Society's Award of Garden Merit.